 (Hint: encrypt should call decrypt as a subroutine in order to guess the right ciphertext.
 You only need to call decrypt once for each block.
-Note that you can choose your own IV.)
+Note that you can choose your own IV.
+You can assume your decrypt and encrypt code are in the same folder.)